eoweed/stocks-analysis/README.md

 ### Overview of Project

-#### The purpose of this project is to determine if a refactored macro in VBA is quicker than the original macro.
-Measuring the performance of each macro will tell us which is best to use based on which macro is faster.
+#### The purpose of this project is to determine if a refactored VBA script performs more quickly than the original script.
+Measuring the performance of each script will tell us which is best to use and could be helpful in case large amounts of stock data need to be analyzed quickly.

 ### Results